Nsadaa/Assistant-Chat-Bot-Chatting-Programme/Readme.txt

                      : lists.
                      : String methods.

-- You can do Future Developments using this.
+- You can do any future developments using this.

 Thank you......